Ellen White Investigation

 I became acquainted with James White and Ellen Harmon (now Mrs. White) early in 1845. ...
 She pretended God showed her things which did not come to pass.
 At one time she saw that the Lord would come the second time in June 1845.
 The prophecy was discussed in all the churches, and in a little 'shut-door paper' published in Portland, Me.
 During the summer, after June passed, I heard a friend ask her how she accounted for the vision?
 She replied that 'they told her in the language of Canaan, and she did not understand the language; that it was the next September that the Lord was coming, and the second growth of grass instead of the first in June.'
 September passed, and many more have passed since, and we have not seen the Lord yet.
 It soon became evident to all candid persons, that many things must have been 'told her in the language of Canaan,' or some other which she did not understand, as there were repeated failures.
 I could mention many which I knew of myself.

 Despite her failures in 1844 and 1845, Mrs. White continued predicting Christ's imminent return.
-She had a "vision" on Nov.
-18, 1848, in Dorchester, and Joseph Bates published a transcript of it in his book, The Seal of the Living God, in 1849.
-In that "vision" Ellen White stated:
+She and James appear to have quietely adopted Joseph Bates' prediction that the Day of Atonement would last seven years, and Christ would return in the fall of 1851.2 Mrs. White was soon having visions supporting Bates' flawed view.
+She had a vision on Nov.
+18, 1848 (in Dorchester), and Bates published a transcript of it in his book, The Seal of the Living God, in 1849:

 The time of trouble has commenced, the reason why the four winds have not been let go, for the saints are not all sealed...

-Bates joined his voice with Ellen White and announced that the "time of trouble has began."
+According to this vision, the time of trouble was in progress in 1849 and the sealing process was underway.
+Bates joined his voice with Ellen White and announced in the same book that the "time of trouble has began."

 In the summer of 1849, a cholera epidemic struck American cities leaving hundreds of people dead.
 Mrs. White apparently saw this event as an end-time fulfillment of Jesus' prophecy of "pestilences" and other events which were the "beginning of sorrows" (Matt.
 24:7-8).
 She instills terror in her readers with a graphic prediction of soon being surrounded with dead bodies: